 VISITOR SERVICES CENTRES

-A new Visitor Services Centre going up along the Hamilton waterfront is part of a strategic approach to increase the amount of money travellers spend on-island by more seamlessly connecting them with tourism entrepreneurs.
+The new Visitor Services Centre erected on Hamilton's waterfront in 2019 is part of a strategic approach to increase the amount of money travellers spend on the island by more seamlessly connecting them with tourism entrepreneurs.
 “The point of this facility is to give our visitors one central place to plan their itinerary and then get out and about across the island – to experience more and spend more,” says Bermuda Tourism Authority Chief Executive Kevin Dallas.
 Read our article on the Visitor Services Centre strategy across the island or watch our explanatory video below.

-Flora Duffy’s dominant hometown victory at MS Amlin World Triathlon Bermuda was not only a celebratory sports moment for the country but also an economic win, according to a economic impact study.
+Flora Duffy’s dominant hometown victory at MS Amlin World Triathlon Bermuda was not only a celebratory sports moment for the country but also an economic win, according to PwC's economic impact study on the 2018 event.

-- The event generated an overall economic impact of $4.4 million, representing a 152 percent return on the $2.9 million investment by the Government of Bermuda
+- The 2018 event generated an overall economic impact of $4.4 million, representing a 152 percent return on the $2.9 million investment by the Bermuda government

-- Media coverage of World Triathlon Bermuda netted an estimated 1.1 million viewers, generating $17.8 million in estimated advertising equivalent
+- Media coverage of World Triathlon Bermuda 2018 netted an estimated 1.1-million viewers, generating $17.8 million in estimated advertising equivalent

-- In all 890 individuals travelled to the island for World Triathlon Bermuda, 304 of them to participate
+- In all, 890 individuals travelled to the island for World Triathlon Bermuda 2018, some 304 of whom were event participants

 For more see: